 - Projects which support individuals to overcome barriers into work

-- Financial and / or digital inclusion
+- Financial and / or digital inclusion to support pathways to unpaid and paid employment

 - Projects must demonstrate that they can meet the NDA Socio Economic Policy.